AdamYoung1234/palworld_docker/README.md

 ### Save Files

 External storage is used for server configuration and saves.
-Mount volume or directory to /data file.
+Mount volume or directory to /data folder.

 ### systemd